Niksu-t/Stunlock/Tests/README.md

 # List of tests

+## login.robot

 ### Register with Kubios and Careteam

 Test registers new user with Kubios user and Careteam

-1. Agent clicks on "Liity nyt."
-2. Agent fills in related fields and presses "Jatka.".
+1. Agent fills in related fields and presses "Jatka.".
-3. Agent chooses Kuopion Yliopistollinen sairaala as care team and presses "Jatka.".
+2. Agent chooses Kuopion Yliopistollinen sairaala as care team and presses "Jatka.".
-4. Agent links Kubios-account and presses "Luo käyttäjä.".
+3. Agent links Kubios-account and presses "Luo käyttäjä.".
-5. Agent waits to be redirected to user dashboard.
+4. Agent waits to be redirected to user dashboard.

+### Register with duplicate email

+1. Agent fills in related fields and presses "Jatka.".
+2. Agent skips careteam and Kubios
+4. Agent attempts to register account and checks for error message

 ### Register without Kubios and Careteam